p3t/spring-cursorpaging/cursorpaging-examples/webapp-with-maven/README.md

 ## Build-notice (gradle vs. maven)!

 The project build with gradle is integrated in the cursorpaging overall continuous build - and should work all the time.
-The maven build is using the latest released version of the libraries and is only updated in case of an new release.
+The maven build is using the latest released version of the libraries and is only updated in case of a new release.
 Therefor it is possible, that it will fail in case new features are used which are not yet released!

 ## Required infrastructure